-Grass Valley, GV STRATUS, GV Director, K2, Aurora, Summit, ChannelFlex, Dyno, Solo, ClipStore, Infinity, Turbo, Profile, Profile XP, NetCentral, NewsBrowse, NewsEdit, NewsQ, NewsShare, NewsQ Pro, and Media Manager are either registered trademarks or trademarks of Grass Valley USA, LLC. in the United States and/or other countries.
-GRASS VALLEY[®] is a registered trademark.
+Grass Valley, GV STRATUS, K2, Aurora, Summit, ChannelFlex, Dyno, Solo, ClipStore, Infinity, Turbo, Profile, Profile XP, NetCentral, NewsBrowse, NewsEdit, NewsQ, NewsShare, NewsQ Pro, and Media Manager are either registered trademarks or trademarks of Grass Valley USA, LLC. in the United States and/or other countries.
 Grass Valley USA, LLC. products are covered by U.S. and foreign patents, issued and pending.
 Additional information regarding Grass Valley USA, LLC. trademarks and other proprietary rights may be found at www.grassvalley.com.
 Other trademarks and logos used in this document are either registered trademarks or trademarks of the manufacturers or vendors of the associated products, such as Microsoft[®] Windows[®] operating system, Windows Media[®] player, Internet Explorer[®] internet browser, and SQL Server[TM].
 QuickTime and the QuickTime logo are trademarks or registered trademarks of Apple Computer, Inc., used under license therefrom.
 AVCHD and the AVCHD logo are trademarks of Panasonic Corporation and Sony Corporation.
-Avid DNxHD is a registered trademark of Avid Technology, Inc., a Delaware corporation.